loc-conformance/linebench/README.md

 The tag is a column name.
 The bytes are identified afresh on every run by the hash and the version line in the record, so a stale entry cannot describe the wrong binary.
 A run holding any given instance is written under `results/local/`, which is gitignored, and the results page lists such runs in their own table under the release runs.
+An entry in the conf joins every run that names no `--counters`, so for a run meant for the release tables comment it out or name the release instances with `--counters`.

 ## check